 While cycling in France, you’ll notice that D roads sometimes change their number for no seemingly good reason – this can be unnerving when you’re cycling, but don’t worry, you haven’t missed a junction: the road has probably just crossed into another departement.
 The French attach more importance to a road’s destination than to its number, so all around France at any given time there are probably a couple of tourists going round and round a roundabout because they have been caught out by the French quirk of suddenly signing a road by its next nearest town (which only the locals have heard of) rather than its final destination.

 On a bike tour, it’s good to have a fixed goal and then go with the flow a bit en route.
 A loose itinerary leaves you free to explore if you find somewhere gorgeous without messing up a series of reservations.
 And what a change it makes to wake up in the morning and have no idea where the day will take you.

 See also Laura's getting started guide to cycling in France.

-Laura Stone spent two years writing and researching the Traliblazer guide Himalaya By Bike.
-She also co-owns Greenrock, a bike adventure travel company that runs cycling tours in France, as well as in the Himalayas, the Andes, and the USA.
+Laura Stone spent two years writing and researching the Trailblazer guide Himalaya By Bike.
+She also co-owns a bike adventure travel company.